Frequently Asked Questions

 VKY Intensive for the Advanced Practitioner

 If he or she is an advanced yogi, the advanced practitioner will slow heart and lungs ever so blissfully during my intensive and store that ability in the mind.
 It may take three or four days of the intensive for the advanced yogi.
 An even more advanced yogi will go in a bear like hibernation (five to seven days).
-The purpose of all this is to perform the first stage Pratyahara and "establishing (Dha)" the "prana(r)" into the "third eye (ma)", which is the true VKY meaning of performing the Dharma.
+The purpose of all this is to perform the first stage Pratyahara and "establishing (Dha)" the "prana(r)" into the "guru chakra" in the medulla oblongata (ma), which is the true VKY meaning of performing the Dharma.
 The word "Kriya" Yoga comes from the true meaning of the Karma, which is "Ka (act of moving) the r(prana) into the ma (the third eye or the kutastha).
 Why do we do this act or Kriya?
 The entry into the Kutastha silences the material energy and takes us in the Sukshma loka (Astral or Indra loka).
 Then the silencing of the Indra loka process begins in the VKY and takes us into the causal space or the Brahma loka.
 From there to the Baikuntha-loka via the Swarg loka.
 Then the Witness (The Virat Rupa, Gita, Mahabharata) of the Lord, and final union (Yoga) which is the end result.

 These concepts are not new.
 They can all be found in the Vedas and Gita and Lahiri showed the way.
 Please contact me to receive initiation into Vedic Kriya Yoga.
 There are a total of seven Kriya practices given by Lahiri to accomplish the union with the Lord for a householder.
 An advanced soul may be able to do it by the First Kriya alone as he has been at it for several lives.
 So try to know about your individual ability and practice Kriya faithfully under our lineage of gurus which goes back to Panchanon Bhattacharya and Lahiri Mahasaya.